What is the new Splunk Dashboards app?

 The Search & Reporting app uses a structure that snaps visualizations to a row-column structure.
 The new framework includes two different layout options, absolute and grid.

-In the absolute layout option, you use your mouse or keyboard to drag and drop and resize objects on your dashboard.
+When you use the absolute layout option, you can use your mouse or keyboard to drag and drop and resize objects on your dashboard.
 This layout also gives you pixel-perfect control and customizable backgrounds.
 When you use the absolute layout, the new visual editor allows you to add shapes, custom images, and icons to your dashboards and create searches in the form of data sources.

 In the grid layout, you use a grid system to snap charts into rows.
 The grid layout allows you to create large dashboards quickly, but doesn't have most of the options available in the absolute layout.
 To see how the two compare, see Compare absolute and grid layouts.